Chapter 8.04

 “Any public health concerns regarding this establishment should be directed to the County of Los Angeles, Environmental Health Office located at: (local office address and telephone number to be provided by the county health officer).”

 D. The Food Official Inspection Report upon which the Letter Grade Card, the Inspection Score Card, or both, are based and all subsequent reports issued by the county health officer shall be maintained at the food establishment and shall be available to the general public and to patrons for review upon request.
-The food establishment shall keep the Food Official Inspection Report and all subsequent reports until such time as the county health officer complete the next routine inspection of the establishment and issues a new Food Official Inspection Report.
+The food establishment shall keep the Food Official Inspection Report and all subsequent reports until such time as the county health officer completes the next routine inspection of the establishment and issues a new Food Official Inspection Report.

 (Ord.
-1536 § 2, 1998)
+1745 § 2, 2013)

 8.04.040 Penalty clauses adopted.

-8.04.934 Operating without a public health license or permit–Deemed misdemeanor–Penalty.
+8.04.934 – Operating without a public health license or permit – Deemed misdemeanor – Penalty.

-A violation of Section 8.04.932 is a misdemeanor punishable by fine, or imprisonment in the county jail for a period not exceeding six months, or both.
+Violation of Section 8.04.932 is a misdemeanor punishable by fine, or imprisonment in the county jail for a period not exceeding six months, or both.
 Such fine shall not be more than $500.00, and shall:

-A. For the first violation, not be less than $100.00;
+A. For the first violation, not be less than $100.00; and

 B. For the second and any subsequent violation, be $500.00.